HBRS-SDP/ws23-youbot-manipulation-ros2/README.md

 - Libraries: youbot_driver, KDL

-### Setup
+### Setup and Usage of customized Package
-Please refer the detailed steps provided to setup the environment for the project in the Wiki page - [here](https://github.com/HBRS-SDP/ws23-youbot-manipulation-ros2/wiki)
+Please refer the detailed steps provided to setup the environment and use it for the project in the Wiki page - [here](https://github.com/HBRS-SDP/ws23-youbot-manipulation-ros2/wiki)